Hollisd12/final_project/README.md

 ![image](https://user-images.githubusercontent.com/112137694/220800284-9e235907-b480-4774-80da-532fcc43063b.png)

-- MSE of 0.029840141347939504 indicates that, on average, the model's predictions deviate by 0.03 from the actual target values.
-This value is expressed in the units of the target variable, so you can use it to determine the magnitude of the error.
+- MSE of 0.029840141347939504 indicates that, on average, the model's predictions deviate by 0.03 from the squared target values.
 The smaller the MSE, the better the model's predictions.
 - MAE of 0.1351533088374249 indicates that, on average, the model's predictions deviate by 0.14 from the actual target values.
-This value is expressed in the units of the target variable and gives a more interpretable measure of the model's accuracy, since it is expressed in the same units as the target variable.
 - The R-Squared value of 0.5663217894882959 indicates the proportion of variance in the target variable that can be explained by the features.
 An R-Squared value of 0.566 means that 56.6% of the variance in the target variable can be explained by the features.

+The R2 value is 0.5663.
+This is a moderate level of explanation, indicating that the model has some predictive power and is performing better than a model that simply predicts the mean value of the dependent variable.

 Overall, this model is way more accurate than the decision tree model, as seen by the statistics and our MVP predictions.

-### Random Forest Regressor Model
+#### Random Forest Regressor Model
+We weren't satisfied with our linear regression model and decided to attempt another one.
 The last model we tried was the random forest regressor model.
+In a random forest regressor, a large number of decision trees are created using a random subset of the features and training samples.
+Each decision tree is trained on a different subset of the data and features, which introduces randomness and reduces overfitting.
+When predicting the value of a new data point, each decision tree in the forest predicts a value, and the final prediction is obtained by taking the average of all the predictions.

-We chose this model because __.
-We started the model out similarly to the previous two, by creating the same initial dataframe.
+We started the model out similarly to the previous two.

 ![image](https://user-images.githubusercontent.com/112137694/220800548-b03cfa20-a63d-4040-9cb2-143a6c72c84f.png)

 In this model, we imported the RandomForestRegressor algorithm from the sklearn library.
 We used the same seasons for training and testing as the previous two models.
+We also used the same features and target variable.

 ![image](https://user-images.githubusercontent.com/112137694/220800785-d698976c-cc34-4091-9b42-03a714fd8336.png)

-We then took the same steps of creating a new dataframe with the features used in the model, the player, and season.
+We then took the same steps of creating a new dataframe with the validation features used in the model, the player, and season.
 We then added a new column called mvp_predictions where we populated the models prediction of award_share for each player.
 Then, we added a column that showed us which players the model would predict would win the MVP based on mvp_prediction (predicted award_shares).

 ![image](https://user-images.githubusercontent.com/112137694/220801002-33fcf655-ff2c-4259-bb70-03b1c7e06941.png)

-This model was able to accurately predict who would win the MVP for 6 out of the 8 testing seasons, for a 75% accuracy.
+This model was able to accurately predict who would win the MVP for 6 out of the 8 testing seasons (75%).

 We then calculated the mean squared error (MSE), mean absolute error (MAE), and r2 (r-quared).

 ![image](https://user-images.githubusercontent.com/112137694/220801180-24c3358b-817f-4730-8f7d-663ed42b2498.png)

-- MSE of 0.022307539351587306 indicates that, on average, the model's predictions deviate by 0.022 from the actual target values.
-This value is expressed in the units of the target variable, so you can use it to determine the magnitude of the error.
+- MSE of 0.022307539351587306 indicates that, on average, the squared difference between the predicted and actual values of the dependent variable is relatively small.
 The smaller the MSE, the better the model's predictions.
-- MAE of 0.09895563492063493 indicates that, on average, the model's predictions deviate by 0.099 from the actual target values.
-This value is expressed in the units of the target variable and gives a more interpretable measure of the model's accuracy, since it is expressed in the same units as the target variable.
+- MAE of 0.09895563492063493 indicates that, on average, the absolute difference between the predicted and actual values of the dependent variable is relatively small.
 - The R-Squared value of 0.6757959811881447 indicates the proportion of variance in the target variable that can be explained by the features.
 An R-Squared value of 0.675 means that 67.5% of the variance in the target variable can be explained by the features, while 32.5% of the variance is unexplained.

+The R2 value is 0.6758.
+This is a moderately high level of explanation, indicating that the model has a good predictive power and is performing better than a model that simply predicts the mean value of the dependent variable.

 This model is the most accurate out of every model we attempted.
-An r-squared value of 0.675 is good for our model
+Overall, the results suggest that the regression model has a good level of accuracy and is able to predict the dependent variable with a good degree of precision.
+However, there may still be room for improvement in terms of the model's accuracy and predictive power.

 ## Dashboard
 [Tableau Dashboard](https://public.tableau.com/app/profile/li.yan.shao/viz/Final_Project_16757209444750/1_1?publish=yes)